jhanos/flashcard/README.md

 1. Add the tag flashcards ( #flashcards in your note or in the frontmatter)
 2. Create multiple notes using:
-  - Single-line reversed style (Question:::Answer)
+  - Single-line reversed style (Question::Answer)
   - Multi-line style (Separated by ?)
 3. Launch "Flashcards" command from "run command" or ctrl + shift + /